delvtech/elf-landing-page/docs/security.md

-# Element Finance Bug Bounty Program
+# Element Bug Bounty Program
 *An ongoing bug bounty for the Element Protocol's smart contracts*

 ## Contents